worksasintended/klipper_linear_movement_analysis/README.md

 y_max: 175
 output_directory: /home/pi/klipper_config/linear_vibrations/
 ```
 Make sure the defined output directory is writable.
-The one in the example shown above will create a folder `linear_vibrations` that can be accessed via the file browser in the browser frontend if you are using RatOS.
+The one in the example configuration shown above will create a folder `linear_vibrations` that can be accessed via the file browser in the web frontend, assuming you are using RatOS.
+Similar to the `input_shaper folder`, you can find it in the machine tab in the `config` root.
 If you are not using RatOS and are unsure which directroy to use `/tmp/` is a save bet.
 Be aware, that the pngs will not be automatically removed.
 If you are using multiple accelerometers, you can also define them as such (untested feature)
 ```
 accel_chip_x: adxl345 rpi
 accel_chip_y: adxl345
 ```
+After these steps, restart klipper.